 As any soil variable is not independently acting, and it depends on several other variables or under the influence of other variables, the relativeness of two closely associated variables (Example SOC and MBC) is used to measure the soil biological quality.
 This method is adopted for the variables that are well-correlated to each other.
 Six significantly correlated (P <0.001) variable pairs and their R2 values and means were used for the scoring (Table 3).
 The paired variables were plotted in a scatter plot using variable-1 (major contributor) in the x-axis and variable-2 (secondary contributor) in the y-axis.
 The scatter plot was converted into four quadrants by scaling the mean values of the corresponding variables in their axes.
-The right-handed upper quadrant representing 'high for variables are scaled to 4, as both the variables above the means.
-The right-handed upper quadrant representing 'high for variable-a and low for variable-b' is scaled to 3.
+The right-handed upper quadrant representing 'high' for both variables are scaled to 4, as both the variables above the means.
+The right-handed lower quadrant representing 'high for variable-a and low for variable-b' is scaled to 3.
 Likewise, the left-handed upper quadrant scored for 2 and the left-handed lower quadrant which represents 'low' for both the variables had the value of 1.
 Since, the major contributor is always in the x-axis, high for variable-a and low for variable-b had the score value of 3 and its opposite had 2.
-All the six-pairs (SOC/MBC, SOC/SLC, SOC/SIR, MBC/SPI,
+All the six-pairs (SOC/MBC, SOC/SLC, SOC/SIR, MBC/SPI, MBC/DHA, MBC/SIR) were scored using this method and SBQI was calculated as follows:

-$$SBQI - 5 = \sum$$ (Paired variable score × regression coefficient)
+$$SBQI$$ -5 = \sum (Paired variable score × regression coefficient)